Atezolizumab (By injection)

 - Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, diabetes, immune system problems (including Crohn disease, ulcerative colitis, lupus), nervous system problems (including myasthenia gravis), or any type of infection.
 Tell your doctor if you have had an organ transplant.

 - This medicine may cause the following problems:

-- Severe inflammation, including pneumonitis (lungs), colitis (bowels), hepatitis (liver), pancreatitis (pancreas), or encephalitis (around the brain), myocarditis (heart)
+- Severe inflammation, including pneumonitis (lungs), colitis (bowels), hepatitis (liver), pancreatitis (pancreas), encephalitis (around the brain), uveitis (eyes), or myocarditis (heart)

 - Thyroid problems or similar problems with other body systems (including the nervous system)

 - Serious skin reactions

 - Increased risk of infections (including pneumonia, sepsis), which may be life-threatening